Nigel Vaughan: International career

-After Retirement
+After retirement

-Vaughan was at Hereford United when he took his FA Preliminary Badge, and then passed his FA Advanced Coaching Licence at Lilleshall.
-It wasn't until 1993 when he was offered a part-time coaching role at Wolverhampton Wanderers under the guidance of Robert Kelly and Chris Evans.
+Vaughan was at Hereford United when he took his English FA Preliminary Badge, and then passed his Advanced Coaching Licence at Lilleshall.
+In 1993 he was offered a part-time coaching role at Wolverhampton Wanderers under the guidance of Robert Kelly and Chris Evans.

-He stayed at Wolves for more than eight years coaching the U15's/U16's on a part-time basis, working alongside Welsh former International manager Mike Smith and Steve Wheatley.
+He stayed at Wolves for more than eight years coaching the U15s & U16s on a part-time basis, working alongside Welsh former International manager Mike Smith and Steve Wheatley.
 During this period Vaughan coached a number of players who went on to become professional footballers – most notably Lee Naylor, Joleon Lescott, John Melligan, Scot Brown, Leon Clarke and Michael Townsend.

-In 2001 Vaughan moved to Shrewsbury Town working as part-time under 16's coach, and the following season he was employed on a full-time basis as Youth team Coach of the U17's/U19's with Head of Youth Jamie Robinson (this was looking after 24 scholars on a day-to-day basis).
+In 2001 Vaughan moved to Shrewsbury Town working as part-time under 16's coach, and the following season he was employed on a full-time basis as Youth team Coach of the U17s/U19s with Head of Youth Jamie Robinson (this was looking after 24 scholars on a day-to-day basis).
 It was in 2005 he became Acting Head of Youth after Robinson left the club which was overlooking age groups from under 9 – 16 whilst still coaching the full-time scholars with Steve Wheatley coming in as Head of the Centre of Excellence and full time Physio Rachel Greenley.
-During this time he also did his FA Conversion Badge (UEFA "A" Coaching Licence) and UEFA "A" Full Licence Badge.
+During this time he also did his FA Conversion Badge, and UEFA A License.
 It was then after a year in charge that he was given the role of Head of Youth Development which he kept until 2010.

 He helped in the development of fourteen players including Andre Gray, Connor Goldson, Jon Taylor, Ross Draper, Tom Bradshaw and Harry Hooman all went on to become professional players.
 Two have gone on to represent their country at international level, Dave Edwards and goalkeeper Joe Hart.
-During that time, he qualified with the English Football Association in getting his Youth Coaches Course 17 to 21 years of age and also UEFA "A" Refresher.
+During that time, he qualified with the English Football Association in getting his Youth Coaches Course 17 to 21 years of age and also UEFA A Refresher.
 From 2003 to 2010 Vaughan was invited by former manager Len Ashurst to coach at the Premier League exit trial, for under 18/19 scholars who were released by their clubs where he work for four years.

 United States

-In 2010 Vaughan signed a three-year contract with Albion Hurricanes FC in Houston (Texas) as Boys Director and was helped by Danny Hill, Dave Hill, Matt Jepson and Gregg Munslow.
+In 2010 Vaughan signed a three-year contract with Albion Hurricanes FC in Houston, Texas, as Boys Director and was helped by Danny Hill, Dave Hill, Matt Jepson, Mark Rufo and Gregg Munslow.

-On his 54th birthday in May 2013, Vaughan joined Texas Rush in The Woodlands, North of Houston where he his position was Director Of Coaching the senior boys in The Woodlands (U15s to U19s) and in this time he passed his USSF "B" coaching licence with the help of Alex Cardenas and Steve Grave.
+On his 54th birthday in May 2013, Vaughan joined Texas Rush in The Woodlands, North of Houston where he his position was director of coaching the senior boys in The Woodlands (U15s to U19s) and in this time he passed his USSF B coaching licence with the help of Alex Cardenas and Steve Grave.
 In 2017 Texas Rush changed their name to Dynamo Dash Youth Soccer Club where he worked in the Competitive program and he bought a house in the Tomball, Houston, Texas area.